By Carol Stiffler

 Beginning Sunday, December 1, it will be legal to sell recreational marijuana to buyers age 21 and up across the state of Michigan.

 It’s been legal to grow and use recreational marijuana all year.
 Voters across the state approved that change in November 2018, with 55.9 percent of voters in favor.
-It’s just the matter of legalizing weed delivery online that has taken until now.
+It’s just the matter of legalizing the sale of marijuana that has taken until now.

 Even so, it won’t be easy to find a cannabis dispensary this weekend.
 The Newberry Village Council recently voted against allowing marijuana sales in the village limits, joining 79 percent of other communities across the state.
 Nearly 1,400 of the state’s 1,773 cities, towns and villages have agreed they won’t allow marijuana sales within their boundaries.